sheldonucr/ucr-eecs168-lab/lab2/README.md

 * Your NAND gate test bench schematic for simulation

-* Your Waveform View result with transient analysis result (SAE, HSPICE) to show `OUT'=AIN*BIN`, you need one capacitance load (0.05p F) at the output connecting your `OUT` to `GND` to remove noise of `OUT`. `AIN` pulse signal can be 5n pulse width `BIN` pulse signal can be 10n pulse width for simulation.
+* Your Waveform View result with transient analysis result (SAE, HSPICE) to show `OUT'=AIN*BIN`, you need one capacitance load (0.05p F) at the output connecting your `OUT` to `GND` to remove noise of `OUT`. `AIN` can be 5n pulse width and 10n period `BIN` can be 10n pulse width and 20n period for simulation.
 Expected result can be seen in Fig.26.

 ![fig26](images/fig26.png)